vhcd/vhcd.github.io/_posts/2021-05-27-why-not-carla.md

 The same goes for CARLA-specific features that are of no use for driving simulation.
 The Python API shines as a striking example.
 CARLA probably added this API for machine-learning reasons.
 We don't do machine learning, but if we wanted to use CARLA, we'd have to live with those consequences anyway.

-The Venn diagram could be as high as 90% overlap between CARLA a driving simulation, but the missing 10% could still be enough to justify incompatible design decision on one side or the other.
-If you decide from the start that your platform will be used both for autonomous driving machine learning *and* driving simulation, you can design around all requirements and ensure and architecture that will satisfy everybody.
+The Venn diagram could be as high as 90% overlap between CARLA and driving simulation, but the missing 10% could still be enough to justify incompatible design decision on one side or the other.
+If you decide from the start that your platform will be used both for autonomous driving machine learning *and* driving simulation, you can design around all requirements and ensure an architecture that will satisfy everybody.

 CARLA is a project focused on autonomous driving, and is designed as so.